All Episodes

 And this has a lot of Republicans upset, and there are ways they could retaliate here by requiring that every word of every bill be read every time the bill is being discussed or debated, and that could delay things and cause a major log jam.

-At a time we need to bolster the public's confidence in whatever we do with health care, I don't think the reconciliation process will serve the purpose of providing affordable health care security for all Americans.
+I don't think the reconciliation process will serve the purpose of providing affordable health care security for all Americans.

-This is just mind boggling.
+This is just mind-boggling.

 This is our former presidential candidate.